isomerpages/govtech-dsa/pages/Award Categories.md

 	<div class="col is-2"><img src="/images/icn_citizen.svg"></div>
   <div class="col is-10">
     <h4>Outstanding Citizen Contributor</h4>
-    <p>This is awarded to citizens who have contributed to the improvement of Government Digital Services through the CrowdTaskSG platform, Tech Kaki Community, and nominated by Agencies from the whole Singapore Government.</p>
+    <p>This award recognises citizens who have contributed extensively to the improvement of Government Digital Services through Government Agencies, the CrowdTaskSG platform andTech Kaki Community.</p>
   </div>
   <div class="col is-2"><img src="/images/icn_seo.svg"></div>
   <div class="col is-10">
-    <h4>Best Search Engine Optimization (SEO)</h4>
+    <h4>Best Search Engine Optimisation (SEO)*</h4>
-    <p>This is awarded to the agencies with the highest SEO score scanned on the day after the last month of the qualification period.
-It is derived from the agency’s average mobile and desktop Informational Services (IS) SEO score.</p>
+    <p>This award recognises the government agencies with the highest SEO score scanned on the day after the qualification period.
+It is derived from the agency’s average mobile and desktop Informational Services SEO score on WOGAA Inspect.</p>
   </div>
 	<div class="col is-2"><img src="/images/icn_accessibility.svg"></div>
   <div class="col is-10">
-    <h4>Best Accessibility</h4>
+    <h4>Best Accessibility*</h4>
-    <p>This is awarded to the agencies with the highest Accessibility score scanned on the day after the last month of the qualification period.
-It is derived from the agency’s average mobile and desktop Informational Services (IS) Accessibility score.</p>
+    <p>This award recognises the government agencies with the highest Accessibility score scanned on the day after the qualification period.
+It is derived from the agency’s average mobile and desktop Informational Services Accessibility score on WOGAA Inspect.</p>
   </div>
 	<div class="col is-2"><img src="/images/icn_csat.svg"></div>
   <div class="col is-10">
-    <h4>Best Customer Satisfaction for Transactional Services (CSAT)</h4>
+    <h4>Best Customer Satisfaction for Transactional Services (CSAT)*</h4>
-    <p>This is awarded to government agencies who have the highest Customer Satisfaction score based on the Sentiments ratings collected.&nbsp;</p>
+    <p>This award recognises government agencies who have the highest Customer Satisfaction score based on the WOGAA Sentiments ratings collected.&nbsp;</p>
   </div>
 	<div class="col is-2"><img src="/images/icn_functionality.svg"></div>
   <div class="col is-10">
-    <h4>Best Functionality</h4>
+    <h4>Best Functionality*</h4>
-    <p>This category is judged based on a government agency's overall score, which is an equal weightage of SEO, Accessibility and Page Load Time scores of all valid government Informational Services (IS) scanned on the day after the last month of the qualification period.</p>
+    <p>This award recognises the government agencies that achieved the best combination WOGAA Inspect score of Page Load Time, SEO and Accessibility across all their Informational Services.</p>
-    <p>Under each component, each government agency is ranked against all other agencies in the same size classification and is given a ranking score.
+    <p>Each component is weighed equally and is scanned on the day after the qualification period.
+Under each component, each government agency is ranked against all other agencies in the same size classification and is given a ranking score.
 The addition of the ranking scores makes up the total score, where the lower the score, the better.</p>
   </div>
 	<div class="col is-2"><img src="/images/icn_improvement.svg"></div>
   <div class="col is-10">
     <h4>Best Improvement</h4>
-    <p>This is awarded to the government agency with the highest overall improvement in functionality components from the start of the qualification period to the end.
+    <p>This award recognises the government agency with the highest overall improvement in Functionality components from the start to the end of the qualification period.
 The score is calculated as the average percentage improvement for each of the 3 components.</p>
   </div>
 </div>
 <h3>Agency Size Classification</h3>